caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 date: TBD
 section-titles: false
 toc: true
-keywords: [ "microservices", "SQLite3", "Deno", "TypeScript", "Dataset" ]
+keywords: [ "Dataset", "HTML", "CSS", "JavaScript", "Web Components" ]
 url: "https://caltechlibrary.github.io/t2t3_dataset_web_app/presentation1.html"
 ---

-# Welcome
+# Welcome to "A recipe for applications"

+Welcome everyone.
+This is a talk and hands on workshop.

+> An approach to building web applications using Dataset and Web Components

+# Workshop: Dataset & Web Components

 ## What we'll do